 Every fall, the skies over the Florida Keys fill with thousands of birds from hundreds of species heading south for the winter.

-For 15 years, folks who love birds and the outdoors have gathered to see, identify and admire them through the Florida Keys Birding and Wildlife Festival, which is Tuesday, Sept.
-24, through Sunday, Sept.
-29, 2013.
+For 15 years, folks who love birds and the outdoors have gathered to see, identify and admire them through the Florida Keys Birding and Wildlife Festival, which is held near the end of September.

 “We are witness to this spectacular migration,” says Kristie Killam, a ranger at the National Key Deer Refuge.
 “We’ll see birds you don’t normally see – hawks, peregrine falcons, all different species.”

-Some species summer in the Arctic, others in Canada or the northern USA.
-They follow the land as far as it goes, and that means they fly over the narrow strip that is the Florida Keys, often stopping to chow down before heading over water to the Caribbean or Central or South America.
+The migrating birds follow the land as far as it goes, and that includes the narrow strip that is the Florida Keys, often stopping to chow down before heading over water to the Caribbean or Central or South America.

 A tip for visitors: Visiting the Keys in September has its advantages – it’s the slowest season of the year with the best hotel rates of the year.
 Some areas do have mosquito issues, and Killam says you should be prepared with bug spray if you plan to join the Everglades birding outing.
 Other areas of the Keys generally do not have mosquito issues in the fall, says Killam, who should know: She lives on No Name Key.